 There is no limit number of shot that you can get on the same visit.
 Receiving multiple shots on the same day do not effect the efficacy nor the safety of vaccine.

-Visit our clinic
+At our travel clinic

 There are many factors that our doctor have to consider before giving vaccine or malaria advice.
 Those factors included